tldBear/dcsBiosDebug/README.md

 In the above example, the Integer will start from 0, increement to 2, then 4 ect, 12 times per second.
 On reaching 65535, it'll reset to 0, and then continue to 65535 a second time. it'll then start decrementing, reset to 65535 when it reaches 0, and continue until it reaches 0 again.
 It'll then start incrementing again.

-**Note** Integer Field hasn't been fully verified.
-Regard this part of App as alpha quality.

 # Limitations and known bugs
-Field entry value checking as noted above.

-Integer Field not fully verified.

 Save Received Data not implemented.

 Integer Fields only 16bit.

-Quit button doesn't work on Windows.
-Hit x or kill app.

 # Further Work
 Remove above limitations :-)

-Save Active Indicator to a file.

 Add ability to remove individual indicators.